Atmospheric entry: Shock layer gas physics

 At typical reentry temperatures, the air in the shock layer is both ionized and dissociated.
 This chemical dissociation necessitates various physical models to describe the shock layer's thermal and chemical properties.
 There are four basic physical models of a gas that are important to aeronautical engineers who design heat shields:

 Perfect gas model

-Almost all aeronautical engineers are taught the perfect (ideal) gas model during their undergraduate education.
-Most of the important perfect gas equations along with their corresponding tables and graphs are shown in NACA Report 1135.
-Excerpts from NACA Report 1135 often appear in the appendices of thermodynamics textbooks and are familiar to most aeronautical engineers who design supersonic aircraft.
+Aeronautical engineering students are typically taught the perfect (ideal) gas model.
+Perfect gas equations along with their corresponding tables and graphs are given in NACA Report 1135, Equations, Tables, and Charts for Compressible Flow.
+Excerpts of this report appear in the appendices of many thermodynamics textbooks and are familiar to designers of supersonic aircraft.

-The perfect gas theory is elegant and extremely useful for designing aircraft but assumes that the gas is chemically inert.
-From the standpoint of aircraft design, air can be assumed to be inert for temperatures less than 550 K at one atmosphere pressure.
-The perfect gas theory begins to break down at 550 K and is not usable at temperatures greater than 2000 K. For temperatures greater than 2,000 K, a heat shield designer must use a real gas model.
+The perfect gas theory is useful for analysis of aircraft designs, but assumes that the gas is chemically inert, which is the case for temperatures less than 550 K at one atmosphere pressure.
+The perfect gas modeling begins to lose validity at 550 K and is not usable at temperatures greater than 2000 K. For temperatures greater than 2,000 K, a heat shield designer must use a real gas model.